Criminal Minds season 5: Guest stars

 Southland star C. Thomas Howell reprises as George Foyet, a.k.a.
 "The Boston Reaper", in the season premiere and the series landmark 100th episode.

 In the season premiere "Nameless, Faceless", D. B. Sweeney guest-starred as Sam Kassmeyer, a U.S. Marshal who is assigned to protect Aaron Hotchner's family until George Foyet is caught.
 Christopher Cousins guest-starred as Dr. Tom Barton, a trauma surgeon whose son is targeted by the father of a teenage boy Barton tried to save.
 In the episode "Haunted", Sean Patrick Flanery guest-starred as Darrin Call, a spree killer who has never forgotten the day his father's last victim escaped.
 Glenn Morshower guest-starred as Lieutenant Kevin Mitchell, who leads the investigation of the shooting.
 Michael Bowen guest-starred as Tommy Phillips, the lone survivor of Darrin's father Bill Jarvis, a.k.a.
 "The Hollow Creek Killer", played by Don Creech.
-In the episode "Reckoner", Lawrence Pressman guest-starred as Boyd Schuller, a terminally ill court judge who hires Tony Mecacci to commit a series of vigilante murders.
+In the episode "Reckoner", Lawrence Pressman guest-starred as Boyd Schuller, a terminally ill court judge who hires Tony Mecacci to commit a series of vigilante murders, with William Sadler playing a mob boss.

 Kristina Klebe appears in the episode "Outfoxed" as Miranda Dracar.

 In the episode "Hopeless", Clayne Crawford and Blake Shields guest-starred as C. Vincent and J.R.
 Baker, a gang of thrill killers known as "Turner's Group."
 Wade Williams guest-starred as Detective Andrews, who leads the investigation of the murders.
 In the episode "Cradle to Grave", Mae Whitman and Hallee Hirsh guest-starred as Julie and Carol, two women who are abducted by a married couple, who are unable to have children due to the wife dying from breast cancer.
 In the episode "The Performer", Gavin Rossdale guest-starred as Paul "Dante" Davies, a famous rock musician who is suspected of murdering several of his fans.
 Eddie Jemison guest-starred as Paul's manager, Ray Campion, who is responsible for the murders, as was his accomplice, Gina King, played by Inbar Lavi.
 In the episode "Outfoxed", Neal Jones reprises as Karl Arnold, a.k.a.
 "The Fox", where he is interviewed by Hotch and Prentiss, who are investigating someone who is copying Arnold's murders.